NativeScript/docs/content/guide/development-workflow/using-packages.md

 ns plugin add @nativescript/camera
 ```

-Instead of using `plugin add`, you can use your package manager as well (npm, yarn, pnpm...):
+Instead of using plugin add, package managers like npm, yarn, or pnpm can also be used:

 ```cli
 npm install --save @nativescript/camera